 This 35-room boutique hotel sits on the fringes of the University of Virginia campus, moments from Scott Stadium and a 10-minute free trolley ride from downtown.
 Inside, you’ll find luxury touches such as free cookies and beverages in the common rooms and a turndown service at night.
 Grab a light Mediterranean-style brunch and a rich espresso at the cafe, or chill in the tranquil outdoor pool.
 Staff can help you arrange hot-air balloon rides and vineyard tours.

-Just two blocks from the Jefferson Theater in Charlottesville’s historic downtown, the Omni is well placed for weekenders.
-Plunge into one of the two pools, lift free weights in the fitness center or request a yoga kit for your room.
-The guest rooms ooze understated elegance, with taupe linen, marble-floored bathrooms and coffee makers.
-Breakfast at the Pointe comprises pastries, fruit and various egg dishes.
+Just two blocks from the Jefferson Theater in Charlottesville’s historic downtown, the Omni, one of the best places to stay in Charlottesville, is well placed for weekenders.
+Plunge into one of the two pools, lift free weights in the fitness center, or request a yoga kit for your room.
+The guest rooms ooze understated elegance, with taupe linen, marble-floored bathrooms, and coffee makers.
+Breakfast at the Pointe comprises pastries, fruit, and various egg dishes.

 The Charlottesville outpost of the Marriott’s Autograph Collection is anything but chain-like; it’s filled with foliage, mid-century dark wood furnishings and geometric pendant lamps.
 True to its name, the Draftsman bar boasts 36 rotating self-serve taps; after sampling them all, collapse into crisp white sheets or keep the party going at your in-room honesty bar.
 Three blocks away, you’ll find the University of Virginia campus and the Corner, a foodie haven where Irish pubs mingle with dumpling shops and poke bowl joints.